PiMaker/MonikAI/README.md

 The art assets have not been created by me, but by Team Salvato.
 Usage is according to Team Salvato's [IP Guidelines](http://teamsalvato.com/ip-guidelines/).

-*Exception: Some of the Monika faces are taken from https://github.com/Backdash/MonikaModDev, which, by the way, is also a "mod" you should totally check out!*
+*Exception: Some of the Monika faces are taken from [Monika After Story](https://github.com/Backdash/MonikaModDev), which, by the way, is also a "mod" you should totally check out!*